 In addition to depreciation and the cost of repairs, you can deduct the following expenses from your rental income.

 - Advertising.

 - · Cleaning and maintenance.

 - Utilities.

 - Insurance.

 - Taxes.

-- Interest
+- Interest.

 - Points.

-- · Commissions.
+- Commissions.

+- Tax return preparation fees.

+- Travel expenses.

+- Rental payments.

+- Local transportation expenses.